ninohadwiger/loan-calculator/README.md

 # LoanCalculator

-LoanCalculator is a simple calculator created with Angular that can be used to calculate a loan.
+LoanCalculator is a simple calculator built with Angular to demonstrate a number of features, such as component interaction, form validation, and error handling.

 ![Loan Calculator](loan-calculator.png)